marcplouhinec/tourox-air-test-server/README.md

 Credits
 -------
-The application is based on:
+The test procedure is based on:
 * [OpenWrt](https://openwrt.org), a highly extensible GNU/Linux distribution for embedded devices (typically wireless routers).
 * [Asterisk](http://www.asterisk.org), a software implementation of a telephone private branch exchange (PBX).
 * [Arch Linux](https://www.archlinux.org), a simple an lightweight Linux distribution.
 It is also available for the [Raspberry PI](https://wiki.archlinux.org/index.php/Raspberry_Pi).